Buvan501/Fitness-Club-Management/README.md

 | Member | `mike_member` | `member123` | Class booking and progress tracking |
 | Member | `lisa_member` | `member123` | Class booking and progress tracking |

+### Registering new users
+- On the registration page, you can now choose the account type (Member or Trainer).
+The appropriate role is assigned automatically.

+### Scheduling and Booking
+- View available classes on the Classes page and open the Schedule modal to see live schedule slots (fetched via AJAX).
+- Booking enforces class capacity per schedule/time.

+### Environment and .gitignore
+- A `.gitignore` is provided to exclude virtual environments, caches, and the local SQLite instance DB from version control.
+If you previously committed large or unwanted files, clean your history (see GitHub docs for filter-repo/BFG) and force-push.

 ## 📊 Database Schema

 ### Core Tables